dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 Similarly, from an event's view page, when when we click on the edit link on that page, the same in memory event instance is used to render the subsequent edit page.

-The following sections describe this mechanism in more detail
+The following sections present the code that implements this mechanism.

 ## List